I've never really seen myself as a carer

 Your mental health is important too.
 You need to decide how much support you can offer and when you need to put your own needs first.

 Our relationship is changing

 Mental health problems can affect moods, emotions and behaviours.
 It may feel as if their personality is changing and they're not the person they used to be.
 This can affect your relationship.
 You might find that your relationship feels unbalanced or that you only ever do 'caring' things together.

 It can help to try and see the mental health problem as something separate from you both – an external challenge to deal with together.
-Have a look at our information on finding positives in your relationship too.
+Have a look at our information on the positive side of caring for someone too.

 Read Clare's blog about how her and her husband manage their mental health together.

 It's really hard to get them the help they need

 The mental health system is complicated and severely underfunded.
 You may find yourself having to fight for the right support for them.
 Our information on supporting someone else to seek help may be useful.
 You may also find it helpful to have a look at our information on advocacy.